-SAML | Citrix ADC · Cloudflare for Teams documentation

 SAML | Citrix ADC

-Cloudflare for Teams can integrate with Citrix ADC (formerly Citrix NetScaler ADC) as a SAML IdP.
+Cloudflare Zero Trust can integrate with Citrix ADC (formerly Citrix NetScaler ADC) as a SAML IdP.
 Documentation from Citrix shows you how to configure Citrix ADC as a SAML IdP.
-These steps are specific to Teams.
+These steps are specific to Cloudflare Zero Trust.

 Set up Citrix ADC (SAML)